-NSW State Heritage ERM Assessment Register Criteria Significance Criteria a) historic The former Williamtown PublicSchool first constructed in Williamtown in 1869, described as a 'brick Public School'.
-It was moved to its current location on the corner of Cabbage Tree Road in c.
-1890 and remained in continued use as a public school for nearly 140 years.
+NSW State Heritage Register Criteria Criteria a) historic The former Williamtown Public School was first constructed in Williamtown in 1869 and described as a 'brick Public School'.
+It was moved to its current location on the corner of Cabbage Tree Road in c.1890 and remained in continued use as a public school for nearly 140 years.
 The school once contained an honour roll for the former Williamtown Public School students who served in WWI, though this honour roll was not identified during the site inspection.
 A c.1920s residence is also located next to the School buildings which could be an early teacher's residence, though this could not be verified.
 The school officially closed down in 2008 due to lack of student enrolments.
 Williamtown Public School played an important role in the community for nearly 140 years, however due to insufficient evidence the original 1869 structure/s could not be positively identified.
 As such, the integrity of the original structure/s is unknown though considered likely to be low.
 Further, the condition of these buildings is considered poor.
 The former Williamtown Public School in its current condition is not considered an important item in the course of pattern of the history of the Williamtown area.
 Criteria b) association The former Williamtown Public School does not have any known special associations.
-Nil Criteria c) aesthetic The former Williamtown Public School does not exhibit any aesthetic attributes.
-Nil Criteria d) community association There is currently no indication that the former Williamtown Public School in its current condition has a strong or special association with the local community.
+Nil Criteria c) aesthetic Criteria c) aesthetic The former Williamtown Public School does not exhibit any aesthetic attributes.
+There is currently no indication that the former Williamtown Public School in its current condition has a strong or special association There is currently no indication that the former Williamtown Public School in its current condition has a strong or special association with the local community.
 It should be considered however, that the Williamtown community fought to keep this school open prior to its closure in 2008, At this time the community recognised the significance of the School for its 139 year history and its social value to the local community.
 It was also recognised for its special connection to the RAAF Base, as many former students were children of RAAF servicemen and women.
 Many other children came from the surrounding dairy farms.
 Following this, there is potential for the former school to have some value to the local community, however in its current condition this is considered unlikely.
 Nil Criteria e) research value The former Williamtown Public School does not have the potential to yield further information.
-Nil Criteria f) rarity The former Williamtown Public School does not demonstrate any rare qualities.
-Nil Criteria g) characteristic The former Williamtown Public School is a low single storey brick building with stacked chimney.
-Details of the original construction are unknown, however the school appears to have undergone considerable internal and external modifications, as such it does not appear to demonstrate any principle characteristics.
+Nil Criteria f) rarity Criteria f) rarity The former Williamtown Public School does not demonstrate any rare qualities.
+Criteria g) characteristic The former Williamtown Public School is a low single storey brick building with stacked chimney.
+Details of the ori construction are unknown, however the school appears to have undergone considerable internal and external modification as such it does not appear to demonstrate any principle characteristics.
 Nil